google/osv-scanner/docs/usage.md

 1. Navigate to the root folder of your project.
 2. Ensure that your submodules are up to date using `git submodule update`.
-3. Run scanner using `osv-scanner .`.
+3. Run scanner using `osv-scanner -r ./`.

 ### Vendored dependencies